 #<hashedpassword>but removes the password instead of adding it.

-- reset: Remove any capability from the user.
-It is set to off, without passwords, unable to execute any command, unable to access any key.
+reset: Removes any capability from the user.
+They are set to off, without passwords, unable to execute any command, unable to access any key.

 > ACL SETUSER alan allkeys +@string +@set -SADD >alanpassword +OK > ACL SETUSER antirez heeyyyy (error) ERR Error in ACL SETUSER modifier 'heeyyyy': Syntax error